 The most recent example of Cisco’s initiatives is Las Vegas, where the company’s objective was to reduce pedestrian mortality in the urban area.
 It placed sensors at intersections to collect data and therefore designed much more efficient intersections and traffic light systems.
 At the same time, the company also got involved in working on an automatic shuttle bus system that could accurately measure and predict how many people could potentially be waiting at each bus stop at a particular time of the day and plan the space distribution in the public transport vehicles accordingly.
 The company also upgraded the curb monitoring system for the purpose of enabling more parking spaces for vehicles based on real-time dataflow, and implemented the tidiness maintenance system of the streets, so that they could be cleaned based on the real demand of the service, instead of a fixed cleaning schedule.

 Zero to one, creating the epitome of AI CITY

-Terminus Group, a global leading AI City and smart service provider, uses AIoT technologies to build an artificial intelligence-based city from ground zero.
+Terminus Group, a global leading AI CITY and smart service provider, uses AIoT technologies to develop an artificial intelligence-based city from ground zero.
 The city of Chongqing, covering a total floor area of 2,500,000 sqm, can be described as an epitome of future global AI CITY.
 The aforementioned project of AI CITY summarizes previous efforts and experience of Terminus Group in undertaking more than 8,000 smart projects in 84 cities over the course of the past few years.